ise8912/Power-BI/IVisual-Introduction.md

 * `destroy(): void` - Called when the visual is about to be disposed.
 Here the visual should null out any resources, to avoid memory leaks.

-**You will notice some visuals implement onDataChanged() & onResizing(), this will be deprecated in the future to provide for a simpler & more predictable update model**
+**You will notice some visuals implement onDataChanged() and onResizing(), this will be deprecated in the future to provide for a simpler & more predictable update model**